Iconic East Sacramento home featured in ‘Lady Bird’ sells for $3.35 million

 The home at 1445 45th St. was listed last spring at $3.895 million.
 The expansive brick house is about 6,200 square feet in size and sits on a little over a half-acre.
 It has six bedrooms, six and a half bathrooms, a pool and separate pool house, library, wine cellar and more.
 Pacini-Hauch said the “iconic” house is the “largest lot in East Sacramento by far.”

-The interest from homebuyers was strong, she said, because of the home’s cameo appearance in the Greta Gerwig film “Lady Bird” and the extremelty tight inventory in the desirable East Sacramento neighborhood.
+The interest from homebuyers was strong, she said, because of the home’s cameo appearance in the Greta Gerwig film “Lady Bird” and the extremely tight inventory in the desirable East Sacramento neighborhood.

 “A property like this might come once every few years,” Pacini-Hauch said about the housing market in Fabulous 40s.